 Finally, you’ll want to include how much money you’re raising, how long a runway it gives you, and what you’ll accomplish with it.
 We recommend something along the lines of “We’re raising $500k as equity to reach 10,000 weekly active users in the next 12 months.”
 Focus on one or two key goals.

 You can also include a “Use of Funds” section that details how you’ll expand your team, develop new technology, or scale up your sales funnel.
-This is less useful, because investors know that you’ll spend their money on salaries and advertising.
+This is less useful, because investors know that you’ll spend their money on salaries and marketing.
 The key question is: What will you accomplish?

+We’ve come up with a simple way to show how much you’re asking for, what you’ve already accomplished, and what you’ll do with the new money.
 Grab the 10xU milestones slide template to drop into your pitch deck.Your pitch deck should include how much money you’re raising, how long a runway it gives you, and what you’ll accomplish with it.
 Click To Tweet

 More Free Advice